 Tax-exempt income.
 In figuring a person's total support, include tax-exempt income, savings, and borrowed amounts used to support that person.
 Tax-exempt income includes certain social security benefits, welfare benefits, nontaxable life insurance proceeds, Armed Forces family allotments, nontaxable pensions, and tax-exempt interest.

 Social security benefits.
-If a married couple receives benefits that are paid by one check made out to both of them, half of the total paid is considered to be for the support of each spouse, unless they can show otherwise.
+If a married couple receives benefits that are paid by one check made out to both of them, half of the total paid is considered to be for the support of each spouse, unless they can show otherwise

 If a child receives social security benefits and uses them toward his or her own support, the benefits are considered as provided by the child.

 Support provided by the state (welfare, food stamps, housing, etc.).
-Benefits provided by the state to a needy person generally are considered support provided by the state.
+Benefits provided by the state to a needy person are generally considered support provided by the state.
 However, payments based on the needs of the recipient won't be considered as used entirely for that person's support if it is shown that part of the payments weren't used for that purpose.

 Home for the aged.
 If you make a lump-sum advance payment to a home for the aged to take care of your relative for life and the payment is based on that person's life expectancy, the amount of support you provide each year is the lump-sum payment divided by the relative's life expectancy.
 The amount of support you provide also includes any other amounts you provided during the year.